-In 2018, the legislature created a Vermont personal income tax exemption for Social Security beneficiaries who are below certain income thresholds, known as Act 11.
-The law eliminates or reduces the Vermont tax imposed on federally taxable Social Security benefits for nearly 40,000 income-eligible taxpayers.
-The exemption took effect in calendar year 2018 beginning with tax returns filed in 2019.
+The Vermont personal income tax exemption lowers Vermont tax for Social Security beneficiaries who are below certain income thresholds.
+It eliminates or reduces the Vermont tax imposed on federally taxable Social Security benefits for nearly 30,000 income-eligible taxpayers.
 If you make estimated tax payments, the exemption may reduce your quarterly payment.

 Federal Taxation of Social Security Benefits and Effect on Vermont